-As a consultant/freelancer/contractor changing projects every 3-6 months, it can be time consuming and tiresome to provide references and recommendations for past work.
-Don’t get me wrong, everyone i’ve worked with has great things to say about me 😏.
-Some places insist on 2-3 years work history.
+As a consultant/freelancer/contractor changing projects every 3-6 months, it can be time-consuming and tiresome to provide references and recommendations for past work.
+Don’t get me wrong, everyone I’ve worked with has great things to say about me 😏.
+However, some places insist on 2-3 years of work history.
 This could add up to collecting 12 references for my next roles.

-The challenge is finding someone that still works in the company to provide the details the new agency wants.
+The challenge is finding someone who still works in the company to provide the new agency’s details.
 The wants vary too.
-Some places want references from the HR department, some want references from hiring managers.
-There is little consistency in what is being requested and the amount of detail requested.
-If a reference doesn’t come through in the time needed, this could lead to a delay in getting a contract and starting the next project.
+Some places want references from the HR department, and some want references from hiring managers.
+There is little consistency in what is requested and the amount of detail requested.
+If a reference doesn’t come through in the time needed, this could delay getting a contract and starting the next project.

 Why Linkedin isn’t quite right

 Linkedin doesn’t show the relationship to the person who recommended you when they worked with you.
 I.e. the head of the X department when you both worked at Y company.
-Instead it updates to show the current role of the person recommending you.
-Someone you worked with 2 years ago at company ABC, might now be working in a completely different role at company DEF.
+Instead, it updates to show the person’s current role recommending you.
+Someone you worked with two years ago at company ABC might now be working in a completely different position at company DEF.

-If there was a way to give a recruiter or HR department access to your references that were collected once, then it would do away with the need to collect references each and every time someone changed jobs.
+If there were a way to give a recruiter or HR department access to your references collected once, it would do away with the need to collect references each and every time someone changed jobs.

-I imagine this service to be a bit like the View Driving Licence information service, where you can share your information with hire companies before renting a car.
+I imagine this service to be like the View Driving Licence information service, where you can share your information with hire companies before renting a car.

-The information would be updated each time a job has been completed.
-The prospective hire would then be able to allow access to the information to new employers for a time period, or use a one time only code.
+The reference would update the information each time a job has been completed.
+The prospective hire would then allow new employers to access the data for a specific period or use a one-time-only code.

-Providing references is just harder than it needs to be, especially for freelancers and contractors.
-A service that makes this easier would be very welcome.
+Providing references is more challenging than it needs to be, especially for freelancers and contractors.
+A service that makes this more accessible would be very welcome.
 If anyone wants to help me build it, I’m all ears 😉